-The RHS is absolutely convergent which can be seen applying Lemma \ref{trivial-bound-zeta-integral} and Lemma \ref{trace-class-property}, thus is analytic in $s$ in some right half plane.
-Note that the poles of the integrand in the RHS as a function of $s$ may at most come from the poles of the zeta integral as the Whittaker functions are analytic \cite{Jacquet04IntRep}.
-It is known that (see \emph{e.g.} \cite[Theorem 3.5]{Cogdell2007functions}) the rightmost pole of $\Psi(1/2+s,W_1,\overline{W'})$ is the same of the local $L$-factor $L(1/2+s,\pi\otimes\overline{\pi'})$.
+The right-hand side is absolutely convergent, which can be seen by applying Lemma \ref{trivial-bound-zeta-integral} and Lemma \ref{trace-class-property}.
+Thus it is analytic in $s$ in some right half-plane.
+Note that the poles of the integrand in the right-hand side as a function of $s$ may at most come from the poles of the zeta integral as the Whittaker functions are analytic \cite{Jacquet04IntRep}.
+It is known that $\Psi(1/2+s,W_1,\overline{W'})$ is a holomorphic multiple of the local $L$-factor $L(1/2+s,\pi\otimes\overline{\pi'})$; see \emph{e.g.} \cite[Theorem 3.5]{Cogdell2007functions}.
 As $\pi$ is $\theta$-tempered and $\pi'$ is tempered, the $L$-factor is holomorphic for $\Re(s)>-1/2+\theta$.
-So we may analytically continue the integrand of the RHS until $\Re(s)=-1/2+\theta+\eta$ for any $\eta>0$.
+So we may analytically continue the integrand of the right-hand side until $\Re(s)=-1/2+\theta+\eta$ for any $\eta>0$.